A Pure Demand Operational Semantics with Applications to Program Analysis: Implementation

 \subsubsection{Overview of the Analysis Implementation}

-Our implementation largely aims to follow the rules of Section \ref{sec_full_analysis}, replacing the uncomputable $\evalval$ with the CHC solver described in the previous section.
-The stack fragments $\sfrags$ are implemented using monadic state over an immutable set which is more efficient than an imperative set since we need to checkpoint the current $\sfrags$ in the visited set $\visited$ as per the rules.
+Our implementation largely aims to follow the rules of Section \ref{sec_full_analysis}, replacing the uncomputable $\evalval$ with the CHC solver described in the previous subsection.
+The stack fragments $\sfrags$ are implemented using monadic state over an immutable set, which is more efficient than an imperative set since we need to checkpoint the current $\sfrags$ in the visited set $\visited$ per the rules.
 We fix $k$ to $2$ as that is the minimal $k$ for which stitching is effective.

-We include an additional \texttt{letassert} syntax in our language which we can use to write assertions on result values which Spacer can then verify.
+We include an additional \texttt{letassert} syntax in our language that we can use to write assertions on result values, which Spacer can then verify.
 More details of the implementation are found in \infull{Appendix \ref{sec_implement_appendix}}\inshort{Appendix B of the Supplementary Material}.